RN Programs in District of Columbia

 It is estimated that the District of Columbia could experience a large shortage of nurses by the year 2020.
 Registered nurses have the possibility of filling larger roles in the healthcare system as time progresses.
 Nurses are encouraged to pursue higher education in order to face the added responsibilities that will come with an evolving healthcare system.
 It is recommended that approximately 60 percent of RNs obtain a BSN or higher in order to meet the needs of the healthcare institutions in today’s market.
 However, only 37 percent of the registered nurses in Washington D.C. have done so.
 There are only a handful of programs in Washington D.C. that offer RN to BSN programs and they will be discussed in more detail in an upcoming section.

-RN Programs in District of Columbia
+Accredited RN Programs in District of Columbia

 The nursing schools in the D.C. area that offer RN programs offer additional schooling for registered nurses who completed an Associate’s degree or diploma.
 These programs help to prepare nurses for a higher level of nursing practice that will lead to some career paths that may only be available to those who have obtained a Bachelor’s of Science in nursing degree.
 The curriculum of RN programs in D.C. is designed to help nurses improve their career by going beyond teaching clinical skills.
 Most programs offer flexible schedules in order to meet the demands of working nurses with programs that can be completed within twelve months.

 BSN Programs in District of Columbia

 DC has 4 accredited BSN on campus degree programs.
 The BSN program consists of 120 credit hours.
 Admission to the programs is competitive.
 A minimum cumulative GPA of 2.7 on a 4.0 scale and 38 to 58 credit hours of prerequisites must be completed prior to application to the upper division of the nursing programs.
 Letters of recommendation, admission essays, a physical, immunization records and a personal interview will be needed.
 Also required is the Criminal Background Check and Drug Screen and successfully passing the Test of Essential Academic Skills-TEAS-V©.
 CPR certification and liability insurance may be required by the various clinical sites.
 Upon graduation from the program you will need to apply for licensure in DC.
 The fee is $187.00 to apply and $200.00 is required for the NCLEXRN exam fee.
 Elective courses can include: Art, Music, Computers.